samepage-network/samepage.network/docs/getting_started/install.md

 Once you hit connect, you will arrive to the same success screen and will be ready to use SamePage in this notebook.
 If this is a Notebook on a different application or different workspace name, it will receive a new Notebook Universal ID, but the Token will remain the same.
 If this is a Notebook on the same application with the same workspace name (say, because it was in a different browser or different device), it will be linked via the same Notebook Universal ID.

-Each Token is allowed a maximum of 5 notebooks.
+On the free plan, each token is allowed a maximum of 3 notebooks.